Janipher/system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that lists all local variables and environment variables, and functions
+Script that creates a new global variable